CloudStream-Innovations/notebooks/README.md

 ## Notebooks

-### 1. data_preparation.ipynb
+### 1_data_preparation_for_etl.ipynb

 - This notebook outlines the initial steps to prepare a dataset for the ETL process.
 - It covers tasks such as file extraction, data manipulation, and formatting using Python functions.

-### 2. additional_data_preparation.ipynb
+### 2_taxi_data_processing.ipynb

-- This notebook provides additional data preparation steps beyond the basics covered in the first notebook.
+- This notebook demonstrates the extraction and processing of taxi data from JSON files using Python.
-- It includes more advanced data cleaning, transformation, and validation techniques to further refine the dataset.
+- It provides functions to extract taxi group information, process the data to derive meaningful insights, and create a structured DataFrame for further analysis.

 ## Usage